darioperez/critical-hit-portfolio-2021-refresh/content/projects/plugstreaming.md

 There was too much manual work in the process and clients had no control over their radios and relied totally on Plug Altermedia even for simplest things such as updating company logo, this was unacceptable.

-Plug Altermedia reached us with the idea of building the platform of “tomorrow’s radio but today”.
+Plug Altermedia reached me with the idea of building the platform of “tomorrow’s radio, today”.

 </div>